dimitri-yatsenko/datajoint-book/book/02-concepts.md

 In contemporary data-driven scientific research, data queries prove invaluable.
 They enable researchers to select and aggregate specific data fragments essential for a given analysis or visualization, eliminating the need to retrieve the entirety of a dataset from its primary repository.

-## Databases in Science
+# Scientific Databases

-Neuroscience, a field rife with intricate data sets, often sees researchers navigating vast amounts of data while collaborating within extensive, multidisciplinary teams.
+Neuroscience, a field rife with intricate datasets, often sees researchers navigating vast amounts of data while collaborating within extensive, multidisciplinary teams.
 Given this complexity, the logical assumption would be that cutting-edge tools for data organization, manipulation, analysis, and querying would be central to their operations.
 However, this isn't the prevailing reality.
 Despite technological advancements, a significant portion of the scientific community still refrains from employing proper databases for their studies.